Why Become a Diesel Mechanic in the Harrisburg Area?

 As more freight is shipped across the country, additional diesel-powered trucks will be needed.
 As a result, diesel mechanics will be in demand to maintain and repair the nation’s truck fleet.
 Demand for new workers in the freight trucking and automotive repair and maintenance industries is expected to drive overall diesel mechanic job growth.
 In fact, from 2012 to 2022 employment of diesel service technicians and mechanics grew by 9%, which means diesel mechanic is a good career option in Harrisburg and beyond.
 Additionally, as older vehicles require retrofitting and modernization to comply with environmental regulations, even more jobs will be created for diesel mechanics.

 Excellent Job Prospects

 Employers are increasingly reporting difficulty in finding qualified workers across the country, including in Harrisburg.
 Diesel mechanics without formal training require more on-the-job training and supervision than those who have received postsecondary education – this is expensive and time-consuming for employers.
 Those who have strong technical skills such as those learned at Central Pennsylvania Diesel Institute will stand out from the crowd and are highly competitive candidates for diesel mechanic jobs in Harrisburg and beyond.

 Financial Aid information

-We have more then 25 years of experience
+We have more than 25 years of experience

 What are Some Important Qualities for a Successful Diesel Mechanic?